MicrosoftDocs/dynamics-365-unified-operations-public/dev-itpro/retail/add-customer-preference-channel.md

 ---
 # required metadata

-title: Add customer preference data to a channel database | Microsoft Docs
+title: Add customer preference data to a channel database
 description: This tutorial shows how to add the RetailCustPreferences table to the commerce runtime (CRT) for the retail channel, and how to create a subjob to move the data in the new table to the channel database.
 author: kfend
 manager: AnnBe
-ms.date: 2015-12-04 23:03:18
+ms.date: 2015-12-04 23 - 03 - 18
 ms.topic: article
 ms.prod:
 ms.service: Dynamics365Operations